Tanya-Kh/rsschool-cv/cv.md

 ## Experience

 *Project*: application for the insurance agents that allowed to automate the process of sending emails to the customers

+## Education
+2007-2012 BSEU - Bachelor's degree in Economics and Marketing

 ## English